 Education and Experience

-An M.E.S. graduate from Evergreen State College, her thesis The Art of Arguing Science: A Critique of Scientific Rhetoric through the Invasive Species Narrative explores both inaccessible language and misleading militaristic rhetoric used in the scientific narrative of invasive species.
+An M.E.S. graduate from Evergreen State College, her thesis, The Art of Arguing Science: A Critique of Scientific Rhetoric through the Invasive Species Narrative, explores both inaccessible language and misleading militaristic rhetoric used in the scientific narrative of invasive species.
 In the summer of 2019, she was a guest speaker at the Washington State Department of Natural Resources to share and engage with the work from her thesis.

 Clare received her B.A. in Philosophy and Literature from Sarah Lawrence College.
 Her essay The Walls of the Mind House was nominated for the 2013 Spencer Barnett Memorial Prize for Excellence in Latin American Studies, and her essay Two Tales of One City was nominated for the 2013 Lipkin Prize in the Humanities.